Coughing after running is relatively common in runners of all abilities. Learn potential causes and how to prevent it.

 - difficulty breathing at rest

-- difficulty breathing while engaging in a physical activity like running
+- difficulty breathing while engaging in a physical activity such as running

-Getting a proper diagnosis from your doctor is key to treating a cough, especially since the cause of coughing after running can range from a medical condition to environmental factors.
+Getting a proper diagnosis from a doctor is key to treating a cough, especially since the causes of coughing after running can range from a medical condition to environmental factors.

-“Your doctor will go through your medical history and ask pertinent questions that can help differentiate the cause of the cough,” said Dr. Elizabeth Barchi, a sports medicine specialist at NYU Langone Sports Health.
+“Your doctor will go through your medical history and ask pertinent questions that can help differentiate the cause of the cough,” said Dr. Elizabeth Barchi, a sports medicine specialist at Christiana Care.

 Although having an asthma diagnosis makes you more prone to developing EIB,

-Most of the triggers that cause coughing after running can be prevented or controlled.
+Most of the triggers that cause coughing after running can be prevented or managed.
 With that in mind, here are some of the best ways to tackle that post-run cough.

 Avoid running in cold weather